 You could also create a swipe file filled with research, data points, checklists, and more.
 Crafty professionals might sell swipe files with DIY projects, while parenting experts could sell swipe files with indoor activities for children of various ages.

 The possibilities are limitless.
 The important thing is to make sure the information in your swipe file is truly premium.
-In other words, it should be regurgitated content from your blog or contain information people could find freely on the web.
+In other words, it should not be regurgitated content from your blog or contain information people could find freely on the web.

 14. Templates and Calculators